GetAmbush/code_challenge/README.md

 This is our programming exercise.

 Our goal is to evaluate your programming skills level and learn more about you.
-You should work on the stories provided here and then we will do a code review and invite you to an interview :)
+You should work on the stories provided below and then, we will do a code review and invite you to an interview :)

 ## Exercise

 ### Introduction

 Keeping track of how much money we have is important for everyone.
-Let's say we have two bank accounts and our wallet, it would be good to have a system that kept track of all of them at the same time, monitoring transfers between them and deposits on them.
+Let's imagine we have two bank accounts and a wallet.
+It would be good to have a system that keeps track of all of them at the same time, monitoring deposits and transfers between them.

 ### Use case

-You are a person that really wans to keep track of all of your money in the same place, knowing the current balance of your accounts and being able to create transfers between your accounts (to keep track of your real transfers) for similar events.
+You are someone who really wants to keep track of all of your money in the same place, knowing your current balance and being able to create transfers between your accounts.

-As an example, we could have three accounts called `Bank A`, `Bank B` and `Wallet`.
-Let us say that we started the system having `R$100.00` on each of them as follows:
+For example, here we have three accounts called `Bank A`, `Bank B` and `Wallet`.
+Let's imagine that we started the system with `R$100.00` on each of them, as follows:

 | Account |  Balance   |
 | ------- | :--------: |